Parton Decomposition of Nucleon Spin and Momentum: Gluons from Dressed Quarks

+We obtain the parton decomposition of the proton $J$ from the Dyson-Schwinger equation approach (DSE) to the second Mellin moments of quark and gluon GPDs.
+In ladder-rainbow (RL) truncation an infinite subset of gluon emission and absorption processes is included; the quark dressing mechanism, so strong because of dynamical chiral symmetry breaking, is found to generate most of the gluon $J_{\rm g}$ and $\langle x \rangle_{\rm g}$ at the model scale.
 We use the same DSE-RL approach that has proven to be very efficient for ground state masses, decay constants, and electromagnetic form factors~\cite{Bashir:2012fs,Cloet:2013jya,Tandy:2014hja,Horn:2016rip}.
 It has been especially accurate for light quark pseudoscalar and vector mesons~\cite{Maris:1999nt,Maris:2000sk} because their properties are strongly dictated by the dynamical breaking of chiral symmetry and vector current conservation, which is built into the approach.
 It has been applied to pion, kaon and nucleon PDFs~\cite{Nguyen:2011jy,Chang:2014lva,Chang:2014gga,Chen:2016sno,Bednar:2018htv,Shi:2018mcb,Ding:2019lwe} mostly using the Ward Identity Ansatz to represent the relevant quark vertex for any PDF moment.
 As discussed later, this Ward Identity vertex is accurate only for the lowest (quark number) moment, and does not distinguish the gluon-in-quark and quark-in-quark PDFs.
 DSE approaches that do incorporate this distinction have been applied to $q(x)$ for the pion and nucleon~\cite{Bednar:2018mtf,Freese:2021zne}; the present work is an extension.
+When needed, the quark and gluon helicities can be obtained from the polarized PDF results available within the present model~\cite{Freese:2021zne}.

 \textbf{Parton Angular Momenta in the Nucleon:} Generalized parton distributions (GPDs) are defined via Poincar\'e-invariant matrix elements of bilocal light cone correlators of fields.
-The leading-twist, unpolarized quark GPDs of a nucleon are identified from the matrix element $\mathcal{J}_{s' s}^{\rm q}(x,\xi,Q^2)$ defined by
+The leading-twist, unpolarized quark GPDs of a nucleon are identified from the frame-independent matrix element~\cite{Diehl:2003ny}